shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/developing/sgtk-script-authentication.md

 sgtk.set_authenticated_user(user)
 ```

-{% include info title="Note" content="As noted in the User facing scripts section, you shouldn't create a defaults manager if the `sgtk` package you imported is standalone/isn't from a configuration.
-Instead you should provide the `host` kwarg to the `create_script_user()` method:
+{% include info title="Note" content="As noted at the end of the [user facing scripts](#user-facing-scripts) section, you shouldn't create a defaults manager if the `sgtk` package you imported is standalone/isn't from a configuration.
+Also you should provide the `host` kwarg to the `create_script_user()` method:

 ```python
 user = authenticator.create_script_user(